 Primary criteria for consideration are dedicated and experienced management, past performance, economic viability of the business, and clear competitive advantages.
 All must have completed and current business plan.
 Financing is for most business needs including debt refinancing, purchase of fixed assets, permanent working capital, construction and leasehold improvements.

-Phone: 907-586-8714 Small Business Economic Development Loan goal is to provide private sector employment by financing the start-up and expansion of businesses that will create significant long-term employment.
+The State of Alaska, Division of Economic Development offers this loan with the aim to provide private sector employment by financing the start-up and expansion of businesses that will create significant long-term employment.
 Companies must be a small business as defined by the Small Business Administration.
 Applicants are required to match loan funds with cash or other private, non-public financing.
 In many cases this private match must be twice the loan amount requested.
 Loans may not be made if a bank is willing to finance the entire project.
 Loans must result in the creation or retention of jobs that would be lost in eligible areas.

 Maximum loan amount is $300,000 and the interest rate is fixed rate generally below 6%.
 Maximum term of 20 years for fixed asset loans and 5 years for working capital loans.
 All loans must be adequately secured.
 The loan amount may not exceed 90% of the value of the collateral offered.
 All assets purchased with loan proceeds must be offered as collateral for the loan.
 Personal guarantees are required of all persons holding 20% or more ownership interest in the business receiving the loan.